grpc/proposal/L46-core-tls-credential-API.md

 L46: C-core: New TLS Credentials API
 ----
-* Author(s): ZhenLian
+* Author(s): ZhenLian, gtcooke94
 * Approver: markdroth, yashykt, jiangtaoli2016
 * Status: Draft
 * Implemented in:
-* Last updated: September 9, 2020
+* Last updated: March 13, 2024

 ## Abstract

 This proposal aims to provide the following features in a new TLS credential API:
 1. credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without shutting down
-2. custom authorization check: perform a user-specified check at the end of authentication, and allow the client side to disable certificate verification and hostname verification check
+1. custom authorization check: perform a user-specified check at the end of authentication, and allow the client side to disable certificate verification and hostname verification check
-3. TLS version configuration: optionally configure the minimum and maximum of the TLS version that will be used in the handshake
+1. TLS version configuration: optionally configure the minimum and maximum of the TLS version that will be used in the handshake

 ## Background

 The current TLS implementation in gRPC C core has some restrictions:
 1. lack of the credential reloading support.
 Once an application starts, it can never reload its identity key/cert-chain and root certificates without shutting down
-2. inflexibility in the peer verification.
+1. inflexibility in the peer verification.
 In a mutual TLS scenario, servers would always perform certificate verification, and clients would always perform certificate verification as well as default hostname check.
 No customized checks can be introduced.
-3. inability to choose the maximum/minimum TLS version supported in OpenSSL/BoringSSL for use
+1. inability to choose the maximum/minimum TLS version supported in OpenSSL/BoringSSL for use

 There have always been some ad hoc requests on GitHub Issue Page for supporting these features.
 The demands for a more flexible and configurable API have increased with the emerging needs in the cloud platform.